jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 addChild(editLabel)
 ```

->That's pretty much identical to creating the score label, so nothing to see here.
-We're using a property observer again to automatically change the editing label's text when edit mode is changed.
+>**That's pretty much identical to creating the score label, so nothing to see here.**
+>* We're using _a property observe_r again to automatically change the editing label's text when edit mode is changed.
 >
->But what is new is detecting whether the user tapped the edit/done button or is trying to create a ball.
-To make this work, we're going to ask SpriteKit to give us a list of all the nodes at the point that was tapped, and check whether it contains our edit label.
-If it does, we'll flip the value of our editingMode boolean; if it doesn't, we want to execute the previous ball-creation code.
+>But what is new is **detecting whether the user tapped the edit/done button** _or is trying to create a ball_.
+>* To make this work, we're going to ask SpriteKit to **give us a list of all the nodes at the point that was tapped,** and check **whether it contains our edit** label.
+>    * If it does, we'll flip the value of our editingMode boolean;
+>    * if it doesn't, we want to execute the previous ball-creation code.
 >
->We're going to insert this change just after let location = and before let ball =, i.e. right here:
+>We're going to insert this change just after `let location =` and before `let ball =`, i.e. right here:

 ```swift
 let location = touch.location(in: self)